TEAM-HL/T3A2-A/Readme.md

   - create, edit and delete any bookings

 ### Functionality / Features
-There are 3 types of user accounts: Player, Coach and Admin.
+There are 3 types of user accounts: *Player*, *Coach* and Admin.

+Players can book a court for an allotted time and hire additional tennis gear at checkout.
+Coaches can do the same as players with the added ability to advertise their coaching services on the member noticeboard.

+Admins can create, edit and delete any booking or any post on the virtual noticeboard.

+The homepage for the Player and Coach comprises a tennis court graphic that shows the current and next availability of each court.
+The Admin has an additional calendar interface to see bookings across days and weeks, as well as events.

 ### Target audience